A lot of people are nervous of taking a cruise. Some are even outright haters – and most of them have never been on one!

 4 I’d hate the food

 I’m not really a buffet fan, so I’d agree with you if this was your only option.
-But the buffet is really just Plan B. It suits families with picky eaters and those wanting a quick bite before disembarking or heading off to a show or other activity, but I much prefer the restaurants.
+But the buffet is really just Plan B. It suits families with picky kids who just want pizza or pasta and those wanting a quick bite before disembarking or heading off to a show or other activity, but I much prefer the restaurants.

 5 Everyone gets norovirus